 If cancer of the larynx is diagnosed early the chance of cure is normally good.
 Early stage disease is treated with radiotherapy.
 Advanced disease has a relatively poor prognosis.
 Treatment includes neoadjuvant chemotherapy followed by radical radiotherapy or surgery.

 Mistakes in diagnosing cancer of the larynx can therefore be very serious.
-To succed in a medical negligence claim you need to prove that the delay affected the outcome.
+To succeed in a medical negligence claim you need to prove that the delay affected the outcome.
 Usually this means you need to prove that during the delay the cancer progressed to a more advanced stage.
 Therefore, delays of a few months are unlikely to be enough.
 However if cancer is left, it is likely to grow and can spread to other parts of the body.
-Medical negligence claims may be brought for:
+Laryngeal cancer misdiagnosis claims may be brought for:

 - Failure to carry out adequate examination or take an accurate history